wfpan/BiMo/README.md

 # discussion
 This directory contains the experimental results obtained in the Discussion section.

+# Appdendix
+This directory contains the online appendices mentioned in our manuscript.

+# otherResults
+This directory contains other results not reported in our manuscript, such as *precision* and *f$_1$*.

 # Code
 This directory contains the software BiMo.jar to calculate BMR values of classes.
 It is a small part of our own developed software, SNAP, which can be obtained by emailing us (Email: wfpan@zjgsu.edu.cn).
 Please use your institutional email address.
 Otherwise, we may not be able to respond to your emails.